craigmayhew/offline-rss/README.md

 - [ ] Parse posts
 - [ ] Remember which posts are read, and don't display them
 - [ ] Import/export of state
+- [ ] Convince everyone on the internet to  open CORS to * on atom/rss feeds